microsoft/azure-pipelines-yaml/design/runtime-parameters.md

   type: enum            # data type; see below
   default: any          # default value; if no default, then the parameter MUST be given by the user at runtime
   values: [ string ]    # allowed list of values (for some data types)
+  secret: bool          # whether to treat this value as a secret; defaults to false
 ```

 See [below](#back-compat-with-current-syntax) for details about how this coexists with existing `parameters` syntax.